microsoft/hands-on-lab-acs-teams/docs/workshop.md

 > You will find the instructions and expected configurations for each Lab step in these yellow **TASK** boxes.
 >
 > Inputs and parameters to select will be defined, all the rest can remain as default as it has no impact on the scenario.
->
-> Log into your Azure subscription locally using Azure CLI and on the [Azure Portal][az-portal] using your own credentials.
->
-> Instructions and solutions will be given for the Azure CLI, but you can also use the Azure Portal if you prefer.

 </div>